fern-api/fern/seed/ts-sdk/literal/reference.md

 await client.reference.send({
     prompt: "You are a helpful assistant",
     stream: false,
-    query: "What is the weather today"
+    query: "What is the weather today",
 });
 ```

 </dd>
 </dl>
 </dd>